 The price of this trip excludes:

 Subject to Change.
-This Iceland trip is subject to cancellation if we do not secure 10 runners/wanderers.
 If we cancel this trip for any reason, all monies (including deposits) will be refunded.
 Please note, that some parts of the trip may be altered to account for holidays, closed venues and weather related events.